 How To Protect Kids & Teens From Cyber-Bullying

-Cyberbullying has developed as the most prevalent and horrific online threat influencing teens, tweens and even adults worldwide.
+Cyberbullying has developed as the most prevalent and horrific online threat influencing teens, tweens, and even adults worldwide.
 The factor to be blamed for the rapid increase in cyber-bullying cases is the unbridled access to the internet and smartphones.
-More than 75 percent of teens in the USA own a mobile phone and have the internet access.
-Almost half of those report experiencing Cyber bullying either as victims or witnesses.
+More than 75 percent of teens in the USA own a mobile phone and have internet access.
+Almost half of those report experiencing Cyberbullying either as victims or witnesses.

-The online bullying can have severe and long-lasting effects on the victims.
-It can cause them to suffer from depression, anxiety, panic and low self-esteem.
+Online bullying can have severe and long-lasting effects on victims.
+It can cause them to suffer from depression, anxiety, panic, and low self-esteem.
 The persistent bullying can lead the victims to take their lives.
 Many children do not inform their parents about bullying because they think parents would not understand them or take their phones back.
-It makes the parents unable to provide support to their kids and protect them from the bullying.
+It makes the parents unable to provide support to their kids and protect them from bullying.
 Believe It or Not, Your Child is a Bully.

 What is Cyberbullying?

-Cyberbullying is the use of mobile phones, computer, social media, emails, internet and other digital devices to frequently harass, offend or making fun of someone.
-The online bullying is considered to have more horrible impacts on the victim than the face-to-face bullying.
+Cyberbullying is the use of mobile phones, computers, social media, emails, the internet, and other digital devices to frequently harass, offend or making fun of someone.
+Online bullying is considered to have more horrible impacts on the victim than face-to-face bullying.

 How to Protect Children from Cyberbullying